Offering You Delicious Menu Reminiscent of Mexico

 Most Tex-Mex Restaurants would prepare Mexican dishes with overflowing melted cheese on top.
 Some also serve cheese dips made with cheddar and peppers.
 This is not the real deal.

 Authentic Mexican cuisine uses white cheese or queso blanco.
 If you see these seven traditional Mexican kinds of cheese in the next Mexican dish you eat, it’s a sign you’re eating authentic Mexican food:

 Churros are not traditionally Mexican.
 They stem from a Chinese recipe made with salted strips of fried pastry.
 It just became popularly served in Mexican restaurants because it was brought to South America after being popularized in Spain.

-American Mexican restaurants serve gigantic, overstuffed burritos and enchiladas.
+American best Mexican restaurants serve gigantic, overstuffed burritos and enchiladas.
 But the traditional authentic Mexican burrito and enchilada are less enormous and more simple with just a few toppings.